 When used separately, overdose from each drug can cause coma.
-Abused together, this risk could be higher.
+Used together, this risk could be higher.

 Finding Treatment For Meth And Alcohol Addiction

 The most comprehensive alcohol treatment programs use an assessment or evaluation to determine how addiction has impacted a person and what treatments will work best for them.
 This can be especially crucial for a person who is addicted to more than one substance.

 Polydrug addiction often requires more intensive treatment.
 For this reason, a residential or inpatient drug rehab program may be recommended.

-A person may need to detox prior to enrolling in rehab.
+A person may need to detox prior to enrolling in meth rehab treatment.
 Withdrawal from meth can cause depression and psychotic symptoms.
 Alcohol withdrawal can be severe and even life-threatening.
 For these reasons, 24-hour monitoring and mental health care may be necessary.

 Behavioral therapies may be used to treat both meth and alcohol addiction.
 Cognitive behavioral therapy (CBT) is an evidence-based treatment for both these drugs.

 By addressing the physical and psychological elements of addiction, a person has a greater chance of finding sobriety and better health.

-Contact Vertava Health now for info on meth and alcohol abuse, addiction, and treatment.
+Contact Vertava Health now for info on meth and alcohol use, addiction, and treatment.